DdPerna/aws-ec2-ebs-automatic-snapshot-bash/README.md

 **REQUIREMENTS**

-**IAM User:** This script requires IAM user credentials, with the following IAM security policy attached:
+**IAM User:** The instance running the script requires an IAM role, with the following security policy attached:

 ```
 {